ablation: Removal of corneal tissue to reshape the cornea to correct vision problems using a laser.

 dilated pupils: Widening of the pupils achieved by placing drops in the eyes.
 Your near vision will normally be blurry for 3 to 5 hours after dilation.
 It is done to assure the internal health of the eyes as well as verifying the accuracy of your correction needed for distance vision.

 diopters: A unit of measurement for myopia, hyperopia and astigmatism that usually falls within a scale of +14 to -14.
 A positive number indicates hyperopia and a negative number indicates myopia.
 Positive and negative numbers are also used to indicate astigmatism.
-Whether the number is positive or negative, the higher the number the greater the extent of the vision problem.
+Whether the number is positive or negative, the higher the number, the greater the extent of the vision problem.

-dry eye: Dryness of eye tissue usually due to deficient tear or natural oil production that can cause burning, stinging and the feeling that something is in the eye.
+dry eye: Dryness of eye tissue is usually due to deficient tear or natural oil production that can cause burning, stinging and the feeling that something is in the eye.

 epithelium: The protective skin layer of cells covering the cornea.